ryansheehy0/RS_Cheat_Sheets/Tools/programming_tips.md

 }
 ```

+- The outer loop needs to eb the rows so the inner arrays stay in the cache.

 ### [Convolutional 2d array](#programming-tips)
 - Loop through each element of the 2d array and get it's nearest neighbors.